Skip to main content

 With CBD (Cannabidiol) gaining popularity for its therapeutic benefits, one might wonder, "Can CBD cause CHS?" or "Does CBD hemp flower contribute to the syndrome?"

 The short answer is, it's uncertain.
 CBD, unlike THC, is not psychoactive and generally does not induce the same intoxicating effects.
 However, the existing literature does not conclusively link CBD to CHS.
-Most studies point towards THC, found in high amounts in Delta 9 and Delta 8 THC products, as the primary contributor.
+Most reports and case series implicate heavy, long-term exposure to THC (including high-potency flower, concentrates, or frequent vaping) as the main risk signal.
+Products marketed as “CBD” can sometimes contain measurable THC, so reading a product’s COA is essential.
+(Cleveland Clinic overview)

 Understanding the Science Behind CHS

-Overstimulation of these receptors may disrupt the normal functioning of the digestive system, leading to the symptoms experienced in CHS.
-Furthermore, a paradoxical reaction can occur, where the same cannabinoids that usually help with nausea and vomiting end up causing these symptoms.
+Overstimulation of these pathways may disrupt normal digestive motility and nausea control, leading to the symptoms experienced in CHS.
+A paradoxical effect can occur where cannabinoids that usually help with nausea instead trigger it under chronic, high-dose conditions.
+(2024 comprehensive review)

 The Phases